SueMottet/School_District_Analysis/README.md

 ![after NaN Scores By School Type image](/Resources/after_NAN_scores_by_school_type.png)

 ## School District Analysis changes - impact of replacing a school grade's math and reading scores with NaN
-1. As part of the presention of this altered information, the presenter should inform data users of the special circumstances around the data changes and if needed notate this information on any handouts etc.
+1. As part of the presention of this altered information, the presenter could inform data users of the special circumstances around the data changes and if needed notate this information on any handouts etc.
 2. District Summary was impacted slightly
 3. Thomas High School's testing scores in the School Summary were impacted by the data replacement work and may be misleading.
-4. The data replacement did not effect Thomas High School's overall ranking or the ranking of other schools.
+4. The data replacement did not have an effect on Thomas High School's overall ranking or the ranking of other schools.
-5. Because the average math and reading score are by grade, the replacements show and it is evident that the Thomas High School ninth grade scores are not being calculated
+5. Because the average math and reading score are by grade, the replacements show and it is evident that the Thomas High School ninth grade scores are not being calculated.
-6. The scores by spending, school size, and school type are percentages based on testing scores and as such the results for all these were impacted by the data replacement.
+6. The scores by spending, school size, and school type are percentages and as such the results for all these were impacted by the data replacement.